Supreeth095/DataViz_Final_Project/README.md

 Dashboard 1:

-So, in this Dashboard we explore more about the person's place in USA and where his home/work might be.
+In this Dashboard we explore more about the person's place in USA and where his home/work might be.

 This dashboard consists of 4 images:

 1: Heat Map of Countries Visited.

 It shows all the countries the person has visited since 2014.
 The darker shade indicates more activity in that place.

 We can see that the 2 main contries visited by this person are :
 USA and Italia

-So, in this Dashboard we explore more about the person's place in USA and where his home/work might be.

 Image 2:

 Density Map of the States he has visited within the USA.

 We can see that the states the person has visited over the years and we can guess where he lived at a particular time, using the Density.
 More Density would mean home state.

 Image 3:

 Bubble Map of the Counties he has visited within the USA.

 We can see that the Counties the person has visited over the years and we can guess in which county he lived in based on the bubble size.
 As we can see Prince George's county is the biggest bubble.
 So his home is probably in Prince George's county.

 Image 4:

 Tree Map of the cities he has visited within the USA.

 We can see that the cities the person has visited over the years and we can guess in which city he lived in based on the square size.
 As we can see College Park is the biggest square.
 So his home and work is probably in College Park city.

 So, in this Dashboard we explore more about the person's place in USA and where his home/work might be.

 <img width="1131" alt="Dashboard_1" src="https://user-images.githubusercontent.com/54856447/70383586-340aa100-193e-11ea-9dae-b34001f0eb7d.png">